-47. What process is used to schedule physicals which are required by the Department of Transportation?
+51. What process is used to schedule physicals which are required by the Department of Transportation?

-Response: Department of Transportation physicals are scheduled by postal management, occur on the clock at a medical unit or contract medical facility, and are paid for by the Postal Service.
+Response: Department of Transportation physicals are scheduled by postal management, occur on the clock and are paid for by the Postal Service.
+Physicals are provided upon request by the Postal Service with a contract supplier.

-48. A driver is instructed to report for an alcohol test and a drug test within two hours of an accident.
+52. A driver is instructed to report for an alcohol test and a drug test within two (2) hours of an accident.
 Does the driver remain on the clock until the testing is completed?
 Is the driver required to take both the drug and the alcohol test?

-Response: The driver will remain on the clock until both tests are administered.
+Response: Yes, the driver will remain on the clock until both tests are administered.
 The employee is required to take both tests.

-49. In a return-to-duty situation, is the employee required to take both an alcohol and a drug test?
+53. In a return-to-duty situation, is the employee required to take both an alcohol and a drug test?

-Response: An employee who tested positive for alcohol will be required to take a return-to-duty alcohol test.
+Response: No. An employee who tested positive for alcohol will be required to take a return-to-duty alcohol test.
 An employee who tested positive for drugs will be required to take a return-to-duty drug test.

-50. Are employees allowed to use their annual or sick leave after testing positive for drugs or alcohol?
+54. Are employees allowed to use their annual or sick leave after testing positive for drugs or alcohol?